-A. The front setback of all lots located on a neighborhood collector, collector or minor arterial shall be orientated toward the neighborhood collector, collector or minor arterial street.

-- B. The most architecturally significant elevation of the house shall face the neighborhood collector, collector or minor arterial street. - C. On corner lots located on the corner of two local streets, the main façade of the dwelling may be oriented towards either street. - D. All lots proposed with a driveway and lot orientation on a collector or minor arterial shall combine driveways into one joint access per two or more lots unless the city engineer determines that: - 1.
-No driveway access may be allowed since the driveway(s) would cause a significant traffic safety hazard: or - 2.
-Allowing a single driveway access per lot will not cause a significant traffic safety hazard. - E. The community development director may approve an alternative design, consistent with the intent of this section, where the applicant can show that existing development patterns preclude the ability to practically meet this standard.
+- A. The front setback of all lots located on a neighborhood collector, collector or minor arterial shall be orientated toward the neighborhood collector, collector or minor arterial street. - B. The most architecturally significant elevation of the house shall face the neighborhood collector, collector or minor arterial street. - C. On corner lots located on the corner of two local streets, the main façade of the dwelling may be oriented towards either street. - D. All lots proposed with a driveway and lot orientation on a collector or minor arterial shall combine driveways into one joint access per two or more lots unless the city engineer determines that: - 1.
+No driveway access may be allowed since the driveway(s) would cause a significant traffic safety hazard; or - Allowing a single driveway access per lot will not cause a significant traffic safety hazard. - E. The community development director may approve an alternative design, consistent with the intent of this section, where the applicant can show that existing development patterns preclude the ability to practically meet this standard.

-Comment: Leland Road is classified as a minor arterial and McCord Road is designated a collector street.
-These provisions are applicable to Lots 1, 2, 16 and 25.
-These lots face onto the adjoining arterial and collector streets and the houses built on them will have their most architecturally significant façade facing towards these streets, as required by these standards.
-Lot 16 is proposed to have a driveway with a turnaround so as to avoid having cars backing out onto Leland Road.
+Comment: Pease Road is classified as a collector street, so these provisions are applicable to Lots 1 and 2.
+These lots face onto Pease Road and the houses built on them will have their most architecturally significant façade facing Pease Road, as required by these standards.